Tidy up hacks for full time workers

 For instance, I always hang my bag on the hook I have behind the entrance door, the keys and my umbrella in the living room, which is the first room.

 The floor is not to be considered storage space: don't dump your items there out of laziness.

 Then, I head to the bedroom to undress and I put my clothes and shoes back in the wardrobe/drawers right away or, if dirty, straight into the laundry bag.

 Don't put them on "the chair": they will eventually pile up and they will be a pain to sort the next time.

-I hang my loungewear set on a hook behind the bedroom door: you can find cheap door hooks everywhere (I got mines from Primark but second hand is always a great option).
+I hang my loungewear set on a hook behind the bedroom door: you can find cheap door hooks everywhere (I got mine from Primark but second hand is always a great option).
 They are super practical and you don't need to make holes in the door if the flat is rented.

-I have one for every room to keep thing I use the most out of the way: in the kitchen I hung my apron and my shopping tote bags, towels in the bathroom and my boyfriend's backpack in the living room.
+I have one for every room to keep things I use the most out of the way: in the kitchen I hung my apron and my shopping tote bags, towels in the bathroom and my boyfriend's backpack in the living room.

 I don't want to wake up the next morning and see dirt everywhere while I am having my coffee.
 There is nothing in the world I would hate more than that.

 Before going to bed, I would prepare my clothes for the following day and gather everything I need so that I won't rush the next day.